Generally, boat insurance covers the following:

 The value is not just of the boat, but also the engine or engines, the anchor, the electronics such as radios, and all the safety equipment including life jackets and fire extinguishers.

 Sometimes, a professional survey is required by the insurance company in order to write a policy.
-A survey is a report completed by an experienced professional, that sets out in detail the components of a boat and their condition, and prescribes a value that can be used for the amount of coverage in an insurance policy.
+A survey is a report completed by an experienced professional, that sets out in detail the components of a boat and their condition and prescribes a value that can be used for the amount of coverage in an insurance policy.
+Also, based on the owner’s claims history, the boat insurance policy premium can be adjusted to reflect their previous track record of responsible boating which considers standard navigational limits and minimal insurance claims.

-To properly build a policy, you will want to be aware of the values of other associated boating items such as: trailers, dinghies, and fishing equipment, navigation equipment, and the boat’s contents.
+To properly build a policy, you will want to be aware of the values of other associated boating items such as trailers, dinghies, fishing equipment, navigation equipment, emergency equipment and the boat’s contents.